-Changing a damp nappy wakes babies up.
+Changing a damp nappy might wake your baby up.
 Unless the nappy is heavy or there’s a poop situation, leave it be.
-Instead, use an absorbent overnight nappy and apply a layer of protective barrier cream at bedtime to ensure that your child’s skin isn’t exposed to too much moisture.
+Instead, use an absorbent overnight nappy and apply a layer of protective barrier cream at bedtime to ensure that your baby’s skin isn’t exposed to too much moisture.

 If you wake your baby for a feed before you go to sleep yourself, you will fill your baby’s tummy and everyone in the family may get a bit more sleep.
 If you want to give it a go, try it for three days and see if your baby sleeps longer at night.

 All babies fuss, grunt, and wiggle at night.
-Wait and see if your baby will settle down by himself before you assume he’s ready for another feed.
+Wait and see if your baby will settle down by himself before you give him another feed.

 It’s tough for babies to go from a noisy womb to complete silence at night.
 Whether you pick a fan or a made-for-baby white noise app, the soothing sound will become a sleep cue that will also camouflage the sound of you tiptoeing away after you’ve put him to bed.

 If you wait until your baby is snoozing before placing him in his crib, it will be harder for him to learn to soothe himself when he wakes up.
-Routines such as a sponge bath, feeding and a lullaby can calm down babies so they’re ready for dreamland.
+Routines such as a sponge bath, feeding and a lullaby can calm your baby down so he’s ready for dreamland.

-Parents often follow consistent bedtime routines, but then they skip them at naptime.
-Remember that the more chances your baby learns to self-soothe, the quicker he’ll learn to fall asleep, and stay asleep, day or night.
+We often follow consistent bedtime routines, but then skip them at naptime.
+It’s worth remembering that the more chances your baby learns to self-soothe, the quicker he’ll learn to fall asleep, and stay asleep, day or night.